kmdurga67/increment-decrement-app/README.md

 ### Installation

-Follow these steps to set up and run the BMI Calculator project:
+Follow these steps to set up and run the Increment-decrement-app project:

 1. **Clone the repository:**